 Therapeutic Massage

-Therapeutic Massage is a comprehensive accredited program that prepares students to be eligible to take the Massage and Bodywork Licensing Examination (MBLEx) and become Licensed Massage Therapists in the State of Utah.
+Therapeutic Massage is a comprehensive program that prepares students to be eligible to take the Massage and Bodywork Licensing Examination (MBLEx) and become Licensed Massage Therapists in the State of Utah.
 Based on the principles of Swedish massage and advanced techniques, this program introduces students to basic and advanced manipulative skills, the theory and practices of professional massage therapy, safety precautions, and the professional work habits and behaviors necessary for a successful career in massage therapy.
 Students participate in a supervised clinical phase to refine hands-on skills, advance their knowledge and techniques, and build confidence in working with clients.
 As trained and certified massage therapists, graduates are able to manipulate the soft tissues of the body — muscle, connective tissue, tendons, ligaments, and skin — as an effective treatment for reducing stress, pain, and muscle tension caused by a wide range of medical conditions and situations.
-The minimum requirement for Licensed Massage Therapist certification in the State of Utah is 600 hours.
-The additional 225 hours in this program provide training in advanced skills.
-Upon completion of the 825-hour program, students demonstrate their competency in the following:
+Upon completion of the program, students demonstrate their competency in the following:

 Objectives